Enrile, Cagayan: Land Area

-Enrile has a land area of 18,450 hectares unevenly distributed to the 22 barangays of the municipality and predominantly agricultural where the majority of its inhabitants derive their income from farming.
+Enrile has a land area of 18,451.3 hectares unevenly distributed to the 22 barangays of the municipality and predominantly agricultural where the majority of its inhabitants derive their income from farming.

 Topography

-Enrile is bounded by hills and mountains on both North and West.
+Enrile is bounded by hills and mountains both to the north and to the west.
 Area with low elevation is about 20 meters above sea level at the Eastern part which lies close to the river boundaries.
 The highest elevation is found Northwest which is approximately 800 meters above sea level.